aquova/aseprite-scripts/README.md

 ## -- Scripts --

-### -- Pico-8 Dithering --
+### -- Pico Dithering --

-Converts the canvas to the Pico-8 palette, using Floyd-Steinberg dithering to achieve a more accurate image.
+Converts the canvas to the Pico-8 or Picotron palette, using Floyd-Steinberg dithering to achieve a more accurate image.

 ### -- Color Compliment --